SaschaDittmann/gaforgithub/README.md

 ## Inspiration

-Inspired by igrorik's solution [here](https://github.com/igrigorik/ga-beacon) that works with Go language and Google App Engine.
+This code is based on Dimitris-Ilias Gkanatsios solution [here](https://github.com/dgkanatsios/gaforgithub), which was inspired by igrorik's solution [here](https://github.com/igrigorik/ga-beacon) that works with Go language and Google App Engine.